funAgent/city-publicity/README_EN.md

 **[中文](README.md)**

-A collection of AI prompts and generated publicity posters for 42 cities and counties in Xinjiang, China — themed for 2026.
+Generated **42 Guochao-style city publicity posters** for Xinjiang using **GPT Image 2** — the results are absolutely stunning!
+Double exposure, S-curve composition, and city-specific palettes that bring each city's character to life.
+All prompts and generated images are open source.

 ## Overview

 This project features **Guochao (Chinese-style)** city publicity posters tailored for 42 cities and counties in the Xinjiang Uyghur Autonomous Region.
 Each city includes:

-- **`prompt.md`** — AI image generation prompt, compatible with Gpt image 2.
+- **`prompt.md`** — AI image generation prompt, generated with GPT Image 2
 - **`city_name.png`** — Generated 9:16 vertical publicity poster

 ## Design Language